OHS-Robotics/SpartobotsAcademy/README.md

   3. You will need [WPILib](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html)
   4. You will **not** need any python tools or the tools specifically for labview teams

-# How to download and use the code in this repository
+# How to use download and use these lessons
 There are two main ways you could download the lessons from this repository and run them

-## Cloning the Repository (Recommended)
+## 1. Cloning the Repository (Recommended)
 Cloning a repository simply means making a local copy of it on your own machine.
 Here's how to clone this repository
 1. Go to this repository's [github page](https://github.com/OHS-Robotics/SpartobotsAcademy) (You're probably already here)
 2. Find the (probably green) button that says "Code"